Experience excellence with the best-selling RIC Hearing Aids

 • The truth is, it depends on your specific needs and lifestyle.
 If you're seeking exceptional sound processing and clear speech understanding in noisy environments, the Phonak Infinio Sphere is a top performer across all brands.

-For those who prioritize advanced speech clarity, compact size, and long battery life, the Starkey Edge AI is an excellent choice.
+For those who prioritize advanced speech clarity, compact size, and long battery life, the Starkey Omega AI is an excellent choice.

-And if you're looking for a reliable, budget-friendly option that performs well in a variety of everyday situations, the Unitron Moxi or Unitron Smile are both great value-for-money hearing aids.
+And if you're looking for a reliable, budget-friendly option that performs well in a variety of everyday situations, the Unitron Smile is a great value-for-money hearing aid.

 • The price of a hearing aid can vary based on several factors, most importantly the level of technology you choose.
 Higher-end models offer significantly better performance—especially in complex listening environments—compared to basic models, and this difference is reflected in the cost.